juanino/waterpi/README.md

 Some code to monitor a basement floor or other area for water, alert and clear when the condition is corrected.

+# install
+* copy waterpi.yaml to /etc
+* edit it with your slack webhook if you want
+* edit it with your sns topic so you can get SMS texts

 ![sensor pic](sensor.jpg) ![control panel](display.jpg)

 # Features